Athene cunicularia arubensis: Habitat and status

 The shoco has been designated as an endangered species and enjoys legal protection.
 Despite its popularity, the well-being and survival of the burrowing owl are under great pressure.
 In the first two decades of the 21st century, the Aruban population grew, along with population density.
-With 636 persons per square kilometer in 2017, it even exceeded the density of the Netherlands.
+With 636 persons per square kilometre in 2017, it even exceeded the density of the Netherlands.
 As a result, the habitat of the shoco is severely limited and fragmented.
-Furthermore, the unregulated and extreme increase in tourist off-road recreation and the presence of the exotic boa constrictor pose a threat to the survival of the shoco.
+Furthermore, the unregulated and extreme increase in tourist off-road recreation, and the presence of the exotic boa constrictor pose a threat to the survival of the shoco.
 In 2013, the size of the population was estimated to be less than 200 breeding pairs.